 I never wanted to spend a lot of time learning about computer hardware and software.
-Unfortunately you do need to know a little bit about computers, backing up to external hard drives or backing up using an internet service.
+Unfortunately you do need to know a little bit about computers, whether it's backing up to external hard drives or backing up using an internet service.

 Photography is really now a technically driven industry and hard drives have joined the category of digital camera accessories.
-Here are reviews and opinions of others on external hard drives:
+Here are reviews and opinions of others on external hard drives.

 I like small and this particular model, the WD Passport is easy to carry.